dotnet/msbuild/documentation/High-level-overview.md

 ## Packaging system
 MSBuild interacts with external packages in almost every build.
 However, the MSBuild engine does not recognize external packages as third parties, and it also does not handle external dependencies.
 This is done by a packaging system.
 The supported one being NuGet.
 As such, it is NuGet that is responsible for finding the packages, downloading them, and providing the MSBuild engine with a package path for the build.

-## Building Solutions
-// TODO - how MSBuild handles solution files (maybe a bit about the slnx support).

 ## Restore
 The restore operation is a built-in target, and it executed as any other target within MSBuild.
 The main function is to walk through the project references and `packages.config` file about all the packages that need to be restored.
 This process might result in new or updated files in disk, as well as new imports to the build process.
 The packaging system is handled by NuGet, it includes finding project references, downloading and adding packages to the right place in memory for MSBuild access.